ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/apple-auth.md

 }
 ```

-## Example: Apple Business Chat (Apple Pay)
+## Example: Apple Messages for Business (Apple Pay)

-Nothing specifically unique as this is an Apple Business Chat specific structured message type.
+Nothing specifically unique as this is an Apple Messages for Business specific structured message type.

 <img class="img-fluid" width="350" src="../../../img/structured-messages-apple-auth-apple-biz.png">